Peter-Kahl/Re-founding-Psychology-as-Epistemic-Psychology/README.md

 ## Publisher & Licence

-First published in London by Lex et Ratio Ltd, 21 September 2025.\
+First published in London by Lex et Ratio Ltd, 2025-09-21.\
-v2 published in London by Lex et Ratio Ltd, 22 September 2025.
+v2 published in London by Lex et Ratio Ltd, 2025-09-22.

 © 2025 Lex et Ratio Ltd. Licensed under Creative Commons BY-NC-ND 4.0.\
 You may share this work for non-commercial purposes with attribution and without modification.\